tunroam/paper/report/500result.md

 #### Testing the protocol

-*Can we verify this protocol through a Proof of Concept (PoC)?*

 The PoC used at the presentation demo shows that the protocol is feasible.
 When clients attempt to connect, the authentication server validates their VPN endpoint and is able to set *[Network policies]*.
-The PoC was created using the installation scripts[^tunroamnetworking].
+The PoC was created using the installation scripts[^tunroamnetworking] and answers sub-question 4 of our *[Research question]*.